qq7te/radical-product/src/_training_posts/2022-07-04-ethics-training.md

 layout: training
 title: Ethics
 titleCard: Product Ethics
-description: Build successful products while avoiding digital pollution or collateral damage to society.
-This training helps you embrace responsibility so you can build products that create the change you intend.
+description: This ethics training helps you build successful products while creating equitable outcomes for society.
+Learn practical tools to embrace responsibility so you can build products that create the change you intend.
 bg: 3B5DEF
 copy: If you want to build equitable products.
 img: /images/combined-shape-3.svg